GreptimeTeam/demo-scene/grafana-alloy/README.md

-# Grafana Alloy with GreptimeDB
+# Grafana Alloy and OpenTelemetry with GreptimeDB

-This docker-compose file demos how to ingest data from Grafana Alloy to GreptimeDB.
+This docker-compose file demos how to ingest data from Grafana Alloy to GreptimeDB, as well as using GreptimeDB as an OpenTelemetry data collector.

-It uses [Grafana Alloy](https://grafana.com/docs/alloy) as a Prometheus data source (combination of Prometheus Node Exporter and Prometheus Agent), and use remote write protocol to ingest data into GreptimeDB.
+It uses [Grafana Alloy](https://grafana.com/docs/alloy) as a Prometheus data source (combination of Prometheus Node Exporter and Prometheus Agent), and ingest data into GreptimeDB using following protocols:

+- Prometheus Remote Write
+- OpenTelemetry OTLP

 ## How to run this demo